tnware/django-auth-adfs/docs/token_lifecycle.rst

 Traditionally, django-auth-adfs is used **exclusively** as an authentication solution - it handles user authentication via ADFS/Azure AD and maps claims to Django users.
 It doesn't really care about the access tokens from Azure/ADFS after you've been authenticated.
-This is a useful pattern for many applications, but for those of you who build internal applications for your organization, you might want to make delegated API calls to Microsoft Graph or other APIs on behalf of the user.
+This is a useful pattern for many applications, but for those of you who build internal applications for your organization, you might want to make delegated requests to Microsoft Graph or other resources on behalf of the user.

-The Token Lifecycle Middleware extends django-auth-adfs beyond pure authentication to also handle token management for API access.
+The Token Lifecycle Middleware extends django-auth-adfs beyond pure authentication to also handle the complete lifecycle of access tokens after the authentication process.
 This creates a more integrated approach where:

 * The same application registration handles both authentication and API access
 * Tokens obtained during authentication are managed and refreshed automatically
 * The application can make delegated API calls on behalf of the user

-This middleware is particularly useful for applications that need to make API calls to Microsoft services on behalf of the user, or after the user has been authenticated.
+This middleware is particularly useful for applications that need to make delegated requests to Microsoft services on behalf of the user, or otherwise make additional requests to the Azure AD/ADFS application after the user has been authenticated.

 While not required for basic authentication, it represents an architectural decision and whether you need this functionality depends on your specific requirements and your organization's ADFS/Azure AD configuration.